Hengyue Liang (梁恒岳)

 [ June 2021 ] The preprint paper of a deployed AI powered diagnose assistant project for COVID-19 by our group is released on medRxiv. | Paper |

-[ January 2021 ] A paper “Learning Visual Affordances with Target-Orientated Deep Q-Network to Grasp Objectsby Harnessing Environmental Fixtures” was accepted and published at IEEE International Conference on Robotics and Automation (ICRA) 2021, Xi'an | Project Page | Paper |
+[ January 2021 ] Our paper “Learning Visual Affordances with Target-Orientated Deep Q-Network to Grasp Objectsby Harnessing Environmental Fixtures” was accepted and published at IEEE International Conference on Robotics and Automation (ICRA) 2021, Xi'an | Project Page | Paper |

-[ January 2021 ] A paper “Attribute-Based Robotic Grasping with One-Grasp Adaptation” was accepted and published at IEEE International Conference on Robotics and Automation (ICRA) 2021, Xi'an | Project Page | Paper |
+[ January 2021 ] Our paper “Attribute-Based Robotic Grasping with One-Grasp Adaptation” was accepted and published at IEEE International Conference on Robotics and Automation (ICRA) 2021, Xi'an | Project Page | Paper |

-[ January 2020 ] A paper “A Deep Learning Approach to Grasping the Invisible” was accepted and published at IEEE International Conference on Robotics and Automation (ICRA) 2020, Paris | Project Page | Paper |
+[ January 2020 ] Our paper “A Deep Learning Approach to Grasping the Invisible” was accepted and published at IEEE International Conference on Robotics and Automation (ICRA) 2020, Paris | Project Page | Paper |